Preparing to Apply

 Shadowing a dentist will give you the opportunity to confirm and demonstrate your desire to pursue dentistry and also help you picture yourself as a practicing dental professional.

-• A minimum of 40 hours of dental shadowing is recommended.
+• A minimum of 40 hours of dental shadowing is required.

 • Shadowing under a variety of general dentists and dental specialists is desirable.

-• Experiences could include (but are not limited to) academic enrichment, employment, extracurricular activities, leadership, volunteer/community enrichment, research, and dental experience.
+• Experiences could include (but are not limited to) academic enrichment, dental experience, employment, extracurricular activities, research, leadership, and volunteer/community enrichment.

 • Applicants who show a commitment to addressing health disparities and caring for underserved communities are given strong consideration.